-Hi!
-My name is Julia and I am an environmental studies major at NAU.
-I am originally from Corvallis, Oregon; a small, rainy town tucked into the Willamette valley.
-I love to rock climb, snowboard, and backpack, and I am so excited to explore more of the Southwest!
+Julia is an environmental studies major at NAU.
+She is originally from Corvallis, Oregon; a small, rainy town tucked into the Willamette valley.
+Julia loves to rock climb, snowboard, and backpack, and is so excited to explore more of the Southwest!

 Taryn Bell is a junior studying environmental science with a minor in biology.
 Growing up in Phoenix, one of the least sustainable cities in the World, provided her with an attentiveness to both the local and global environment from an early age.
 Taryn’s strong belief in direct action drives her passion for working with the Office of Sustainability at NAU to improve sustainability efforts in the Flagstaff community.
 In her free time she can be found roller skating, doing yoga, or experimenting in the kitchen.